 - a.
 The Portland Comprehensive Plan Map and the Official Zoning Map of the City of Portland are amended, as shown in Exhibit A, Proposed Amendments to Zoning and Comprehensive Plan Maps; - b.
-The Bureau of Transportation, during its annual CIP review process, will add the project identified in Attachment C of Exhibit B, the Northwest District Plan Remand Transportation Model Technical Report, to the Capital Improvement Plan (CIP) between 2015 and 2020. - c.
-The Bureau of Transportation will conduct an analysis in 2015 to determine if the level of development and traffic reduces the level of service below level "E." - d If any section, subsection, sentence, clause, phrase, diagram or drawing contained in this ordinance, or the plan, map or code it adopts or amends, is held to be deficient, invalid or unconstitutional, that shall not affect the validity of the remaining portions.
+The Bureau of Transportation is directed to amend the Transportation System Plan (TSP) as follows: - (1) Revise the description for TSP Project #60027 to add, as a project element, the project identified in Attachment C of Exhibit B, the Northwest District Plan Remand Transportation Model Technical Report.
+This project element will be identified as a priority component of Project #60027.
+In addition, the timeframe identified for the project will be revised from Years 6-10 to Years 1-5. - (2) Revise the TSP Refinements Plan and Studies chapter to add a new study calling for a performance assessment of the NW 23rd/NW Vaughn Street intersection.
+This study will summarize the process and findings of the Northwest District Plan Remand Transportation Model Technical Report and will describe changes in development in the Northwest District Plan area and determine the level-of-service at this intersection. - c.
+The work described in b.(2) above will be undertaken in 2015 and will determine if intersection improvements are needed at that time.
+If it is found that improvements are not needed at that time, this assessment process will be updated in five years intervals to identify when intersection improvements are needed. - d.
+The year for when improvements for the NW 23rd/NW Vaughn Street intersection will be needed will be determined through studies described in b.(2) and c. above When the year for improvements is identified, the Bureau of Transportation is directed to add TSP Project #60027 to the Capital Improvements Program at its next update.
+This work will include both project development activities and construction. - e.
+If any section, subsection, sentence, clause, phrase, diagram or drawing contained in this ordinance, or the plan, map or code it adopts or amends, is held to be deficient, invalid or unconstitutional, that shall not affect the validity of the remaining portions.
 The Council declares that it would have adopted the plan, map, or code and each section, subsection, sentence, clause, phrase, diagram and drawing thereof, regardless of the fact that any one or more sections, subsections, sentences, clauses, phrases, diagrams or drawings contained in this Ordinance, may be found to be deficient, invalid or unconstitutional.